Supercars

 However, most driving situations that require a hard applied brake would cause the car to skid (uncontrollable movement caused by a vehicle’s wheels losing traction).

 A significant reason for skid is your vehicle’s undistributed weight.
 EBD works on the premise that the weight supported by your car’s wheels (on all sides) is not even.
 The wheel beneath any substantial load will require more braking force when bringing the vehicle to a stop than other wheels.
-This process reduces the likelihood of losing control or skidding.
+This process reduces the likelihood of losing control or skidding

 An EBD system can detect how much weight each wheel is supporting and change the amount of braking power properly required by each wheel.
 This process prevents your car from losing control and skidding when you try to manoeuvre while applying the brake.